 HOW IT WORKS

 There are several important parts of the college planning process.
-To begin with, Michele will have a complimentary meeting with you and your student to talk about next steps, and to give you an idea of what Pinpoint College Planning can do.
-From there, she will continue to meet with your student and will involve parents when needed.
-In addition to the application and decision process, Michele can also provide insight regarding financial aid and scholarships, and help you navigate the numerous steps for application.
+To begin the process, Michele will have a complimentary phone call with you to talk about how you can work together and give you an idea of what Pinpoint College Planning can do.

 Parents play an essential role in the process and will often be asked to provide insight or attend specific meetings to clarify questions.